Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Anti-Patterns

-• Aspirational SLOs without realism: 99.99% when service is really at 99%.
-Budget always consumed, policy ignored.
+• Aspirational SLOs without realism: 99.99% when the service is really at 99%.
+Budget always consumed, policy always ignored.

-• Not respecting freeze when exhausted: destroys mechanism credibility.
+• Not respecting the freeze when exhausted: immediately destroys mechanism credibility.

-• SLOs without clear owner: nobody maintains, they go stale.
+• SLOs without clear owner: nobody maintains them, they go stale.

-• Too many SLOs: 20 SLOs per team = none gets attention.
+• Too many SLOs: 20 SLOs per team = none gets real attention.

 Conclusion

 SLOs and error budgets work when applied rigorously, not as ornamental documentation.
 The test is simple: do decisions change based on the budget?
 If yes, the system works.
-If not, it’s theatre.
-Start with 2-3 well-chosen SLIs, clear freeze policy, and simple tools (Prometheus + Sloth) for maximum productivity.
+If not, it is theatre.
+Start with 2-3 well-chosen SLIs, a clear freeze policy, and simple tools (Prometheus + Sloth).
 Sophistication comes later; first, respect the basics.